haoadoreorange/sieve-generator/README.md

 This is a CLI used to generate `.sieve` email filter allowlist for different folders based on the receiver email address, configured with a `JSON` file.
 I have a catch-all email domain and use it automates the allowlist creating process whenever I use a new email. (e.g. `something@domain.com` filtered to `something` folder)

+### Installation

+`cargo install sieve-generator` or download the binary, only tested on Linux.

 ### Usage

 Let say we have `JSON` config file like this